Most people are familiar with sodium chloride (commonly known as salt) as a kitchen ingredient, but it also has important medical uses.

 • stomach

-You can treat the irritation, depending on the area, by rinsing the spot with plain water or getting fresh air.
+Depending on the area, you can treat the irritation by rinsing the spot with plain water or getting fresh air.
 Seek medical help if the irritation doesn’t stop.

 Excess salt

-While sodium is essential, it’s also in large amounts of almost everything we eat.
-Eating too much salt is linked to:
+While sodium is essential, it also exists in large amounts of almost everything we eat.
+According to the American Heart Association, eating too much salt can increase your risk of:

 Side effects of saline solutions

-Saline solutions are typically administered intravenously, or through the vein.
-High concentrations of saline solutions can have side effects of redness or swelling at the injection site.
+Healthcare professionals typically administer saline solutions via IV.
+High concentrations of saline solutions can have side effects of discoloration, swelling, or risk of infection at the injection site.

 Too little sodium

-Sodium deficiency is usually a sign of an underlying disorder.
-The name for this condition is hyponatremia.
+Sodium deficiency (hyponatremia) is usually a sign of an underlying disorder.
 It can be due to:

-About 75 to 90 percent of our sodium intake comes from salt, or sodium chloride.
-Salt provides an essential mineral (sodium) that our bodies use for functions such as maintaining blood pressure and absorbing nutrients.
-You can also use salt for seasoning foods, cleaning your household items, and addressing certain medical issues.
+Salt, or sodium chloride, provides an essential mineral (sodium) that our bodies use for vital functions, such as maintaining blood pressure and absorbing nutrients.
+We also use salt to season foods, clean household items, and address specific medical issues.

-The American Dietary Guidelines suggest you eat less than 2,300 mg of sodium per day.
+The American Dietary Guidelines suggest that adults eat less than 2,300 mg of sodium (about 5.75 grams of salt) daily.
+People with heart disease or high blood pressure will want to consume even less.
 You can do this by eating less processed foods, like cold cuts and prepackaged foods, and cooking meals at home.

-Too much salt can lead to bigger health concerns like high blood pressure, heart disease, and kidney disease.
-Lowering your salt intake while increasing how much potassium you get can help lower your risk for those conditions.
+Too much salt can lead to health concerns like high blood pressure, heart disease, and kidney disease.
+Lowering your salt intake while increasing how much potassium you get can help reduce your risk for those conditions.